 Metrics, KPIs, and experiment design

-Industry analysis shows average email open rates cluster around ~21%, so small percentage lifts in email demand larger samples to be confident.
+> According to recent research, average email open rates cluster around ~21%, indicating that small percentage lifts in email may require larger samples to be confident.

 Scale safely: rollout strategies and governance